 Please make sure you avoid pitching the camps at Ramsar sites or wetland reserves like Pangong Tso or Tso Moriri where camping is prohibited.
 You should pitch the camps away from the lakes, mostly 500 meters.
 As Ladakh has a decent army presence, you must take care that you are not pitching your camps in the army zone or security-sensitive zones near border areas.

 In the end, you should leave nothing behind at your camping site but footprints.

 Do not forget to read the important tips on camping in Leh Ladakh

 Q5.
 Can I pitch my own camps at Pangong Tso?

 You cannot pitch camps near Pangong Tso lake because it is a designated Wetland Reserve Ramsar site.
 However, you can pitch the camps away from the lake where other camps are present or nearby Man, Merak, Spangmik and Lukung villages.

-Please help in preserving the nature and do not camp at the shores of Pangong Tso.
-There is a reason it is designated as wetland reserve, let’s do our best to protect it.
+Please help in preserving nature and do not camp at the shores of Pangong Tso.
+There is a reason it is designated as a wetland reserve, let’s do our best to protect it.